Sarah-Bue/tic-tac-toe/README.md

 Feature | Outcome | Pass/Fail
 --- | --- | ---
-Hovering over a button | Inverts colors | Pass Clicking on a butotn | A short sound is played | Pass Clicking on the Mute button | The sound is muted / unmuted depending on the current state | Pass Clicking on the Mute button | The button text changes between "Play Sound" and "Mute Sound" depending on the state | Pass Clicking on the "Instructions" button | A popup opens with additional information | Pass
+Hovering over a button | Inverts colors | Pass Clicking on a button | A short sound is played | Pass Clicking on the Mute button | The sound is muted / unmuted depending on the current state | Pass Clicking on the Mute button | The button text changes between "Play Sound" and "Mute Sound" depending on the state | Pass Clicking on the "Instructions" button | A popup opens with additional information | Pass